ThKrypt/QualCoder/09-Coding-audio-and-video.md

 Once a segment is made using the _Start segment/Stop segment_ button this can be assigned to a code by right clicking on the relevant code and assigning the segment.

 Coding stripes for the coded segments are shown in the upper pane.
 Hovering the mouse over each stripe shows the code name, time segment and any memo attached to that coded segment.
-Right clicking on a coded segment stripe shows a menu that can be used to edit he memo or delete the coded segment.
+Right clicking on a coded segment stripe shows a menu that can be used to edit the memo, flag as an Important segment or delete the coded segment.
 Coded stripes are shown on various lines so that they do not overlap.

 The transcript text can also be coded and annotated in this dialog.
 However, when the Scroll transcript check box is checked, this cannot be performed.
 Playing the video when this is check will scroll the transcript using the timestamps in time with the video.

+Important coded texts, such as exemplars for a report, can be flagged Important by using the right-click menu when on the codeed text and selecting Important.

 **Linking text to coded segments**